Errol Flynn: Marriages and family

 After quitting Hollywood, Flynn lived with Wymore in Port Antonio, Jamaica in the early 1950s.
-He was largely responsible for developing tourism to this area and for a while owned the Titchfield Hotel which was decorated by the artist Olga Lehmann.
+He was largely responsible for developing tourism in this area and, for a while, owned a hotel there.
 He popularised trips down rivers on bamboo rafts.

-His only son, Sean (born 31 May 1941), was an actor and war correspondent.
-He and his colleague Dana Stone disappeared in Cambodia in April 1970 during the Vietnam War, while both were working as freelance photojournalists for Time magazine.Young, P.D.
+Flynn's son, Sean Flynn, was an actor and war correspondent who disappeared in Cambodia in April 1970 during the Vietnam War.
+Sean and a colleague, Dana Stone, were working as freelance photojournalists for Time magazine.Young, P.D.
 Two of the Missing: Remembering Sean Flynn and Dana Stone.
 Press 53 (2009); ISBN 978-0-9816280-9-7 Neither man's body has ever been found; it is generally assumed that they were killed by Khmer Rouge guerrillas in 1970 or 1971.
 After a decade-long search financed by his mother, Sean was officially declared dead in 1984.
 Sean's life is recounted in the book Inherited Risk: Errol and Sean Flynn in Hollywood and Vietnam.

 Death

 By 1959, Flynn's financial difficulties had become so serious that he flew on 9 October to Vancouver, British Columbia, to negotiate the lease of his yacht Zaca to the businessman George Caldough.
-As Caldough was driving Flynn and the 17-year-old actress Beverly Aadland, who had accompanied him on the trip, to the airport on 14 October for a Los Angeles–bound flight, Flynn began complaining of severe pain in his back and legs.
+As Caldough was driving Flynn and the 17-year-old actress Beverly Aadland, who had accompanied him on the trip, to the airport on 14 October for a Los Angeles-bound flight, Flynn began complaining of severe pain in his back and legs.
 Caldough transported him to the residence of a doctor, Grant Gould, who noted that Flynn had considerable difficulty navigating the building's stairway.
-Gould, assuming that the pain was due to degenerative disc disease and spinal osteoarthritis, administered 50 milligrams of demerol intravenously.
+Gould, assuming that the pain was due to degenerative disc disease and spinal osteoarthritis, administered 50 milligrams of Demerol (pethidine) intravenously.
 As Flynn's discomfort diminished, he "reminisced at great length about his past experiences" to those present.
 He refused a drink when offered it.

 Gould then performed a leg massage in the apartment's bedroom and advised Flynn to rest there before resuming his journey.
-Flynn responded that he felt "ever so much better".
+Flynn responded that he felt "ever so much better."
 After 20 minutes Aadland checked on Flynn and discovered him unresponsive.
 Despite immediate emergency medical treatment from Gould and a swift transfer by ambulance to Vancouver General Hospital, he did not regain consciousness and was pronounced dead that evening.
-The coroner's report and the death certificate noted the cause of death as myocardial infarction due to coronary thrombosis and coronary atherosclerosis, with fatty degeneration of liver and portal cirrhosis of the liver significant enough to be listed as contributing factors.
-Flynn was survived by both his parents.
+The coroner's report and the death certificate noted the cause of death as a myocardial infarction (heart attack) due to coronary thrombosis and coronary atherosclerosis, with fatty degeneration of liver and partial cirrhosis of the liver significant enough to be listed as contributing factors.
+After his death, genital warts were reported to have been removed in previous medical treatment.
+Flynn was survived by his son and both his parents.

-Flynn was buried at Forest Lawn Memorial Park Cemetery in Glendale, California, a place he once remarked that he hated, with six bottles of his favourite whiskey.
+Flynn was buried at Forest Lawn Memorial Park Cemetery in Glendale, California, with six bottles of his favourite whisky.